lescx/www.les.cx/content/article/app-sources-grapheneos.md

 >
 > When an app is submitted the first time, our issuebot scans the apk and reports permissions, trackers and non-free libs.
 We also check the apk with VirusTotals.
 Then we test it on a device to ensure it works well and there is no suspectious network connections.
 Our reviewers publishes thoes review in the comments of the MR. We don’t check it again for app updates.
 The fdroidserver scanner scan the repo for non-free libs only.
 > Source https://forum.f-droid.org/t/is-it-as-safe-as-it-is-from-fdroid-official-repo/15956/12

-Here are a few problems with F-Droid:
-QUELLEN FÜR ALLES ANGEBEN!!!

 - Outdated APK Client mit geringer minimum sdk
 - Obsolete installation method HEIßt???